karim076/karim076/README.md

 🌱I also like to make website's because, i can show my creativity visualy.
 ## Topical
 - 🌱 I’m currently learning Deep AI ,<br>also learning about unity engine wich is really fun to do.<br>
+- I also have a designer background, i did alot of photoshoping in Adobe Photoshop and video editing,<br>but my preference is more in coding but its a nice skill to have.
 !Updated- Right now having 3 projects running (ProjectScouting, B3_Developerland, SuperCoasterNV).Updated!

 ## 🛠 Skills